ChatGPT vs Claude at trading: the live head-to-head

 It's the question everyone asks and almost no one answers honestly: if you handed two of the world's most advanced AI models the same money and the same rules, which one would actually trade better — ChatGPT or Claude?

 So we stopped speculating and built it.
-OpenAI GPT-5.5 and Claude (Fable 5) each get a $100,000 account in crypto and a $100,000 account in stocks.
+OpenAI GPT-5.6 and Claude (Fable 5) each get a $100,000 account on the stock desk.
 Same starting capital.
-Same library of proven strategies.
+Same library of classic strategies.
 Same rules.
 Every day, each model reviews its own closed trades and rewrites its own strategy.
 Every trade is logged in the open.
 The only variable is the mind making the decisions.

-Lane note: the Claude lane runs Claude Fable 5 since Jul 1, 2026 (previously Opus 4.8) — the swap is dated and disclosed, and the live standings track its record from that date.
+Lane note: the Claude lane runs Claude Fable 5 since Jul 1, 2026 (previously Opus 4.8) — the swap is dated and disclosed.
+The trading records themselves restarted from zero on 27 July 2026, when every competitor got its own independent $100,000 account (why), so the live standings measure from that date.

 This page explains how the duel works and what we're seeing.
-The current scoreboard is always live — see the latest weekly results or watch it in real time in the stock lab and crypto lab.
+The current scoreboard is always live — see the latest weekly results or watch it in real time in the stock lab and .

 The setup: fair by construction